ahhz/raster/documentation/examples/example_6.md

-The following example creates a raster dataset and calculates the mean value of a surrounding square window for each pixel.
-For larger maps, the computational cost is proportional to the size of the raster, but independent of the radius.
+The following example creates a raster dataset and calculates the mean value of a surrounding square window for each cell.
+For larger rasters, the computational cost is proportional to the size of the raster, but independent of the radius (distance from the center cell to the side of the window).

 ```cpp
 // example_6.cpp